Brooklyn Eastern District Terminal 15: Preservation and changing ownership

 After years of service, No. 15 was retired and put out of service on December 25, 1963.
-It was purchased by the Southern Appalachian Railway in 1965, where it was rebuilt and operated in occasional service.
+It was purchased by Edward Bernard for $5,000 for the Southern Appalachian Railway (SAR) in 1965, where it was rebuilt and operated in occasional service.

 In 1968, the Yancey Railroad offered steam trips between Micaville and Kona by using the No. 15 and two steel passenger coaches.
 This operation unfortunately was not a huge success and the locomotive along with the equipment was put into storage in Burnsville, North Carolina for several years before being sold.
-In 1975, the Toledo, Lake Erie and Western Railway purchased No. 15 and placed it on static display for the next twenty-three years.
-The engine remained on display until 1998, when the Strasburg Rail Road purchased No. 15.
+In 1975, the Toledo, Lake Erie and Western Railway (TLEW) purchased No. 15 and placed it on static display for the next twenty-three years.
+The engine remained on display until 1998, when the Strasburg Rail Road (SRC) purchased No. 15.